luckyframework/lucky_cli/README.md

 # LuckyCli::Runner.run is below this
 ```

 This will create a task that can be run with `lucky app.send_daily_notifications`.
-The name is inferred from the name of the class.
+The name is inferred from the name of the class unless explicitly set with `name`.

 You can see all available tasks by running `lucky --help`